compscikaran/nightlight/README.md

 Steps to run

 1. Clone this repo
-2. Install dependencies by running
+2. Install Anaconda and Install additional dependencies by running
+>conda install tensorflow

->python3 -m pip install numpy tensorflow rawpy imageio exifread
+>python -m pip install rawpy imagio exifread3.
 3. Download model and place it in a new folder called models and place test images in folder called images.
 4. Run production script
->python3 production.py [image path] [saveas]
+>python3 production.py [image path] [---]
-5. Resulting output image will appear in files folder as saveas.png in images directory
+5. Resulting output image will appear in files folder as [---].png in images directory